 18 July 2018

-As part of its membership with the Health Practitioners Accreditation Collaborative Forum (the Forum), the Australian Dental Council (ADC) is leading the Forum's Role of accreditation in improving Aboriginal and Torres Strait Islander health outcomes project (the Project).
+As part of its membership with the Health Professions Accreditation Collaborative Forum (the Forum), the Australian Dental Council (ADC) is leading the Forum's Role of accreditation in improving Aboriginal and Torres Strait Islander health outcomes project (the Project).

 The Project, a thematic review, aims to understand the role accreditation plays in improving Aboriginal and Torres Strait Islander health outcomes and producing a culturally safe workforce.
 It also looks at how programs of study affect the health outcomes of these communities and the role the sector can play in Closing the Gap by 2031.